ldmbouge/gravCyberseed/pages/01.home/03._list/text.md

 - Competitors must register as a team.
 - Team Size - Minimum: 2 Maximum: 4
-- **Completion of the University of Connecticut Participant Vendor Application via PaymentWorks is required to participate in the competitions.**
+- Completion of the CyberSEED Liability Waiver is required to participate in the competition.
+Please email completed forms to [engr-cyberseed@uconn.edu](mailto:engr-cyberseed@uconn.edu).
-- **PaymentWorks requires direct deposit, if check payment is preferred, completion of the University of Connecticut Student Packet is required to participate in the competitions.**
+- Registration in the University of Connecticut HuskyBuy Supplier Portal is required to receive payment of competition awards and travel awards.
-- **A Participant Vendor Application**~~~/Packet~~~ must be submitted for each individual team member.
-- For schools/clubs that will receive both the travel award and competition award, please submit a completed **Participant Vendor Application**~~/Packet~~ for the school/club.
-The faculty advisor must notify [Jeannette Burke](mailto:jeannette.burke@uconn.edu) that the team members will not be receiving any awards to exempt them from the Participant Vendor Applicationn requirement.
-- For schools/clubs that receive the Travel Award only, a completed Participant Vendor Application/Packet is required for each team member to participate in the competitions.
-An additional Participant Vendor Application/Packet must also be submitted for the school/club receiving the travel award.
-- Unsigned packets are not complete and cannot be processed.
-Please ensure you sign in all applicable areas.
-Direct deposit is not required.
-You may leave the form blank if you prefer check payment.
-- Travel Awards & Competition Awards are payable to the school/club or each individual team member.
-Requests for other payment options must be made in writing by the faculty advisor to [Jeannette Burke](mailto:jeannette.burke@uconn.edu).
-Requests from the team members will not be accepted.
+- Competition awards will be paid to each individual team member.
+Requests for other payment options must be made in writing by the faculty advisor to [engr-cyberseed@uconn.edu](mailto:engr-cyberseed@uconn.edu).
+Requests from team members will not be accepted.
+- Travel awards will be paid to the school or club.
+Requests for other payment options must be made in writing by the faculty advisor to [engr-cyberseed@uconn.edu](mailto:engr-cyberseed@uconn.edu).
+Requests from team members will not be accepted.
-- If you are a prior CyberSEED participant and have completed the Participant Vendor Application~~/Packet~~ previously, please email [Jeannette Burke](mailto:jeannette.burke@uconn.edu) to confirm your current address.
+- If you are a prior CyberSEED participant and have completed supplier (vendor) setup previously, you must log into HuskyBuy to ensure your mailing address is correct and update as necessary.
-- **PaymentWorks Process:** you will receive an email invitation from PaymentWorks, subject title, University of Connecticut.
-New Student Registration, to register as a University of Connecticut student.
-- A completed and signed Participant Vendor Application~~/Packet~~ is required to receive payment of the Travel Awards and Competition Awards.
-Questions can be directed to [Jeannette Burke](mailto:jeannette.burke@uconn.edu).
-Student Packets can be faxed to (860) 486-2447.
-- **Completion of the CyberSEED** ~~Liability Waiver~~ **is required to participate in the competitions.** The Liability Waiver can be found here.
-Send completed forms to [Jeannette Burke](mailto:jeannette.burke@uconn.edu).
+- **HuskyBuy Supplier Portal – Existing Suppliers:** UConn upgraded their supplier (vendor) system to HuskyBuy in July 2018.
+Existing suppliers received email communication from UConn regarding the transition and how to access supplier accounts.
+With the system change, all supplier updates must be made by the supplier using the HuskyBuy Supplier Portal.
+- **HuskyBuy Supplier Portal – New Supplier Registration:** New Suppliers will receive an email invitation from [huskybuyvendor@uconn.edu](mailto:huskybuyvendor@uconn.edu) titled “Supplier Invitation for University of Connecticut”.
+Follow the link in the email to the HuskyBuy Supplier Portal via the *Register Now* button.
+As a first time supplier you will be asked to create a new account.
+Click the *Continue with Registration* button to continue.
+After successful submission of your application you will receive confirmation of registration.